There is a better Way to grow

 One of the first things you'll probably want to do is start adding images and video to your website.
-Before you do there are a few important things that you need to know to make sure that your images and video are the right size and now slowing down your website.
+Before you do there are a few important things that you need to know to make sure that your images and video are the right size and not slowing down your website.

 You want to be very mindful that you're not uploading high-resolution images.
 Typically if you're downloading images from a stock library like Unsplash or Shutterstock, you're downloading the HIGH-REZ version.

-You're going to want to resize each image so they are optimized for web.
+You're going to want to resize each image so they are optimized for the web.
 There are a variety of places to add images throughout the CLEAN series.
-Here are a two that will cover most cases.
+Here are two that will cover most cases.

 This is perfect when you want someone to be able to click play and watch a video like the ones on this page.
-You can upload them directly to HubSpot with the VidYard integration or simply embed from YouTube, Wistia, Vimeo, etc. Embedded video won't fully load until a visitor clicks play, so you don't need to worry about compressing these types of videos.
+You can upload them directly to HubSpot with the VidYard integration or simply embed from YouTube, Wistia, Vimeo, etc. Embedded videos won't fully load until a visitor clicks play, so you don't need to worry about compressing these types of videos.

 The CLEAN series gives you a way to add background videos to select custom modules.
 These are great to add even more visual appeal to your website.